xiaoyuxie-vico/PyDimension/README.md

 ### Run the code online without installing softwares in your personal computers

 You can choose [Binder](https://mybinder.org/) to run this repository without installing any python packages in your personal computers.
-All you need to do is to put this link (https://github.com/xiaoyuxie-vico/PyDimension) into [Binder](https://mybinder.org/) and click `Launch`.
-Then, you just need to wait for a few minutes to build a Docker for you to run the code.
+You can click this [link](https://mybinder.org/v2/gh/xiaoyuxie-vico/PyDimension/HEAD) to modify and run the code.

 ## Getting started